 When: July 1 – September 5, 5:30 pm-10:00 pm (Closed August 14-16)

 Basic Cost: ¥2,000 (beer and an appetizer)

 This seems to be the more famous beer garden, seeing as it’s gotten featured in several English-language media outlets.
 Kamishichiken is the oldest among Kyoto’s five licensed geisha districts, but sadly, it’s also the least popular.
 It’s far from the 4 other geisha districts, which are quite close to one another, after all.
 Perhaps this event is your moment to discover Kamishichiken!

 At this open-air beer garden, geisha and maiko will serve you, although they won’t be in makeup or elaborate kimonos.
 We suppose that this is also a rare opportunity in itself, because geisha and maiko are hardly ever seen in public dressed down.
 Who knows; geisha and maiko enthusiasts might even see their favorites at the event, and will get a glimpse of the women beneath the makeup.

 You start by ordering a beer-and-appetizer set for ¥2,000, but you can order more booze—prices start at ¥1,000, but it’s around ¥500 for soft drinks.
 Unfortunately, there’s no all-you-can-drink course at this event.
-If you want food to go with your drink/s, there are appetizers such as shrimp dumplings, yakisoba, and wiener sausages for ¥1,000 each (you can check the food menu, which also has English translations, here).
+If you want food to go with your drink/s, there are appetizers such as shrimp dumplings, yakisoba, and wiener sausages for ¥1,000 each.
 Also, take note that there are no performances at this event.